heppocogne/godot-svgsprite/README.md

 # godot-svgsprite
-GDNative addon for dynamic svg rendering
+GDExtension addon for dynamic svg rendering
 ![](screenshot.png)

 ## How to use